 The following guide will answer some important questions about personal conveyance solicitors and the conveyance process as a whole.

 “Conveyance” is the legal term for the transaction of a home and property from one buyer to one seller.
-Your local property conveyance solicitor is the legal representative and a third party that can facilitate this process.

 By understanding what is involved from the beginning, it is easier to avoid the nasty surprises that can arise further down the line.

 If you have a specific date that you would like to have this process completed by, you should inform your personal conveyance solicitor so they can progress toward this date.